-Some public interest and citizen groups began having concerns over the level of this cooperation.
-After hearing of these concerns, some local governments acted to restrict the types of cooperation on immigration issues that could be allowed between local law enforcement and federal immigration authorities.

-The federal government enacted laws prohibiting a state or local government from limiting communication with federal immigration authorities about the immigration or citizenship status of individuals.
+Due to concerns expressed by public interest and citizen groups over the level of cooperation, some local governments acted to restrict the types of cooperation on immigration issues that could be allowed between local law enforcement and federal immigration authorities.
+Consequently, the federal government enacted laws prohibiting a state or local government from limiting communication with federal immigration authorities about the immigration or citizenship status of individuals.
 However, these codes do not impose any affirmative obligation for a local jurisdiction to share non-citizenship information, such as a person's custody status, home address, or release date, with federal immigration authorities.